 Yoga is more than just a Spiritual Practice.
 Samadhi is the 8th and final stage on Patanjali’s eightfold path of yoga.
 When the personal consciousness makes a connection with the vastness of the supreme self of bliss, there comes Samadhi.
 This itself is spiritual enlightenment.
 There is no much science behind it but this enlightenment itself is Science.

 There are various stages of attaining the Samadhi.
 No, matter how expert the Yoga teachers are, no one can make a person feel the experience of Samadhi.
-It is something whose attainment is only possible through the firm determination of the practitioner from his/her own will power.
+It is something whose attainment is only possible through the firm determination of the practitioner through willpower.

 Most of the Yoga Teachers have decided by themselves that Patanjali is the founder of Yoga.
 Their argument is, the eightfold path (ashtanga yoga) is only the way to achieve a final destination for Yogi.
 This is not the fact, there are many more ways to achieve Samadhi but not a single one is easy.
 Also, Patanjali is not the founder of Yoga.
 Reading only about Patanjali yoga Sutras is not enough.

 The word Samadhi comes from two words Sama + Dhi.
 Sama means unity and Dhi means intellect lying beyond the body.
 Dhi is all about intelligence which controls the body.
 The literal translation of Samadhi is the “Unity of the Intellect” or “total self-collectedness”.

 But, wait?
 What needs to be united?
 And, with what?